-In prison or on release, you may need help and advice with finding somewhere to live, keeping your housing or worries about your finances or debt.
-Find out where you can get help.
+In prison or on release, find out where to get help and advice with finding somewhere to live, keeping your housing or money worries.

-Shelter has specialist housing advisers based in prisons across England.
+Shelter has specialist housing advisers based in a number of prisons across England.
 They can help with questions about housing, benefits and money worries while you are in prison.

 You may also be able to get help and advice with housing and benefits from other people based in prisons, such as: